 DraftKings got its start in 2012 as an innovator in daily fantasy sports.
-Then, following a Supreme Court ruling in 2018 that allowed states to legalize online sports wagering, the company expanded into online sports and casino gambling, where it generally holds the number two or three revenue share position across states in which it competes.
-DraftKings is now live with online or retail sports betting in about 25 states and iGaming in five states, with both products available to around 40% of Canada's population.
+Then, following a Supreme Court ruling in 2018 that allowed states to legalize online sports wagering, the company expanded into online sports and casino gambling, where it generally holds the number-two or -three revenue share position across states where it competes.
+DraftKings is now live with online or retail sports betting in 28 states and i-gaming in 5 states, with both products available to around 40% of Canada's population.
 In 2024, sports revenue was 61% of total sales, i-gaming 32%, and fantasy and lottery 7%.
-The company also operates a non-fungible token commissioned-based marketplace and develops and licenses online gaming products.
+The company plans to launch a predictive event platform in late 2025 and also operates a non-fungible token commission-based marketplace and develops and licenses online gaming products.

 Market capitalization, or "market cap", is the aggregate market value of a company represented in a dollar amount.
 Since it represents the “market” value of a company, it is computed based on the current market price (CMP) of its shares and the total number of outstanding shares.